factsmission/psps/README.md

 An instance of this service shall be running on `linked.guru`.
 All `*.linked.guru` names shall resolve to that host.

 When a URI of the form `https://account.linked.guru/path` is derefenced `linked.guru` returns an extended symmetric concise bounded description of that resource.
-These resource descriptions are subgraphs of the graph desulting from merging files in a repository named `linked` in the GitHub account with the name mathing the host name preceding the `linked.guru` domain.
+These resource descriptions are subgraphs of the graph desulting from merging files in a repository named `linked` in the GitHub account with the name matching the host name preceding the `linked.guru` domain.

 ## How to add RDF Data to the `linked` repository?